New experiences with Moomin coming April 27th

 The new demo runs about 60 minutes and includes never-before-seen gameplay from early in the story.
 The full game is estimated to last around 7 hours.

-This studio been on my radar for a while.
-Both Moomin games are games I will want to show my kids in a few years.
+This studio has been on my radar for a while.
+Both Moomin games are experiences I would really like to share with my own kids in a few years.
 If Hyper Games manages to replicate Snufkin’s success with Moomintroll: Winter’s Warmth, this is gonna do them good.

 The Winter’s Warmth demo is available on Steam right now during Steam Next Fest, running until March 2nd.